Let’s face it: what started out as a space dedicated to curiosity, quickly became a forum for vainglorious self-advertising.

 It can be tempting to treat Facebook like a notice board to pin impersonal advertisements to, but you shouldn’t discount the power of the human voice.
 Get your staff with Facebook profiles to share your posts where appropriate, tag them, or even better, feature them!
 When you generate a feeling of humanity and community in the way your content is shared, it lends sincerity to your brand.
 It says your staff and others influencers vouch for your brand, product and content.

-What to post Don’t bore your audience!
+Don’t bore your audience!
 Populate your page with actual experiences, local information, travel tips and destination advice, competitions, videos, funny posts and gamified interactions.
 It’s still a social site, so it must entertain; but it must also inform, teach, and create wanderlust.
 Good value in your posts will encourage sharing of your site/content among users.
 After an average of 7 views, your brand will become more memorable and your chances of being liked or engaged will grow.
 Blog posts with useful information conveyed in a personable tone, 3rd party input, personal anecdotes all lend credibility to your brand.
 You should ask fans/followers for feedback and use it to adjust your product design.

 Crowd-source some of your content.
 We talk a lot about UGC precisely because it advocates so powerfully for your brand without your having to blow your own trumpet.
 In addition to using client stories, you can also invite fans/followers to suggest captions for your images.